-- The System Admin package and XR package can be executed using install commands in the System Admin EXEC mode and XR EXEC mode.
-All install commands are applicable in both these modes. - Install operation over IPv6 is not supported.
+- The system upgrade is supported only from XR EXEC mode. - While the System Admin package can be executed using install commands in the System Admin EXEC mode and XR EXEC mode, the XR package can only be executed using the install commands in XR EXEC mode.
+All install commands are applicable in both these modes. - While the System Admin SMUs can be installed in System Admin EXEC mode and XR EXEC mode, the XR SMUs can only be installed through the XR EXEC mode. - Install operation over IPv6 is not supported.